peteroupc/MailLib/docs/PeterO.Mail.DispositionBuilder.md

        <b>Parameters:</b>

  * <i>name</i>: Name of the parameter to set.
 If this name already exists (compared using a basic case-insensitive comparison), it will be overwritten.
-(Two strings are equal in a basic case-insensitive comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.).
+(Two strings are equal in a basic case-insensitive comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to basic lower-case letters.).

  * <i>value</i>: Value of the parameter to set.